The Architecture

 Decision 2 of 2 — Day 42 · What Gets Documented

-The framework is almost done.
-The CFO has one last question before sign-off:
+Framework almost done.
+The CFO has one last question:

-"David — how much of this process do we actually document?
-I've talked to outside counsel.
-They say detailed documentation of how we classified roles could be discoverable in litigation.
-If we find a gap we can't explain, and we've documented the methodology that created it, we've handed the plaintiff's attorney their case."
+"How much of this process do we document?
+Outside counsel says detailed documentation could be discoverable.
+If we document a methodology that creates a gap we can't explain, we've handed the plaintiff's attorney their case."

-The CHRO disagrees: "If we don't document how we made these decisions, we can't prove we made them in good faith.
+The CHRO disagrees: "Without documentation, we can't prove good faith.
 A documented process is our best defence."

-Both are right.
+Both right.
 The question is what you document and how.

 What documentation approach do you recommend?